The documentation you are viewing is for an older version of this component.

 The server will try to validate the Content-Type header against your configured Content-Type key from the config file, and if the format is not supported, a status code 415 - Unsupported Media Type will be returned.

-If the request does not contain "Content-Type" header, that means that the server will try to deserialize the data as it can.
+If the request does not contain a "Content-Type" header, that means that the server will try to deserialize the data to the best of its abilities.

-Through the way DotKernel API is returning a response in handler, a content type is always set.
+The way Dotkernel API returns a response in handler means a content type is always set.